Find out about how much Erasmus+ funding is available to support your teaching or training visit.

 How much is the travel grant?

-The travel grant is calculated on the basis of the distance of travel from Edinburgh to the host destination (city), according to the European Commission's official distance calculator.
+The travel grant is a flat-rate grant calculated on the basis of the distance of travel from Edinburgh to the host destination (city), according to the European Commission's official distance calculator.
 It may not cover the entire cost of your travel so the grant allocation should be taken into consideration when planning your travel.

 Travel grant rates 2019/20